LaurentvdBos/poddos/README.md

   malformed DHCP messages may lead to a buffer overflow.
 - The client cannot connect to any of the containers if they use a network namespace.
+- Working directory is not properly parsed when pulling.